scooterteam/bw-flasher/README.md

 python -m bwflasher.gui
 ```

-The GUI will automatically detect firmware type (Brightway or Leqi) when you select a file and display it with a color-coded label.
+The GUI will automatically detect firmware type (Brightway or LEQI) when you select a file and display it with a color-coded label.

 ## Testing